TarasMazepa/stax/README.md

   * flag to ignore <remote>/HEAD transition
   * flag to ignore multi children nodes

-* stax help
-  * tell users that they can type only first letter of the commands

 * stax squash
   * command which ensures that each branch only has one commit